uio-bmi/ligo/docs_source/quickstart/repertoire_level_simulation.rst

 Step 3: Understanding the output
 ==============================================================

 Next steps
 ==============================================================

+- For a quickstart guide on receptor-level simulation see :ref:`How to use LIgO for receptor-level simulation`.

-You can find more information about yaml parameters in :doc:`specification`.
-Other tutorials for how to use LIgO can be found under :doc:`tutorials`.
+- Other tutorials for how to use LIgO can be found under :ref:`Tutorials`.

+- You can find more information about yaml parameters in :ref:`YAML specification`.